Use Salesforce As a Content Source

 Select Content Fields for Indexing

-In order to crawl the feeditem object, add a network scope condition first.
+• In order to crawl the feeditem object, add a network scope condition first.

 After the First Crawl

 Return to the Content Sources screen and click in Actions.
 The number of indexed documents is updated after the crawl is complete.
-You can view crawl progress in in Actions.
-Documentation on crawl progress is in View Crawl Logs.
+You can view crawl progress by clicking (View Crawl Logs) in Actions.

-Once the first crawl is complete, click in Actions open the content source for editing, and set a crawl frequency.
+Once the first crawl is complete, click in Actions to open the content source for editing, and set a crawl frequency.

 1. In Choose a Date, click to fire up a calendar and select a date.
-Only the data after the selected date is indexed.
+Only the data created or updated after the selected date is indexed.

-3. Click Set to save crawl frequency settings.
-On clicking Set, you are taken to the Rules tab.
+3. Click Set to save the crawl frequency settings.

 A crawl usually fails for six reasons: (1) Salesforce APIs are down, (2) the authenticated user has been deleted from Salesforce, (3) the authenticated user doesn't have access to the object or field he is trying to crawl, (4) the credentials used to connect Salesforce with SearchUnify have expired, (5) a custom field has been removed from SearchUnify, and (6) there is an error in the formula in Manage Fields.